ianfore/federated-analysis/README.md

 * BRCA2 (or BRCA1) is the name of the gene of interest on the chromosome of interest

-3. This will generate a report in federated-analysis/data called `13-out.json` (or `17-out.json`) which contains a list of VUS, each in the following format:
+3. This will generate a report in federated-analysis/data called `13-out.json` (and `17-out.json`) which contains a list of VUS, each in the following format:

 ```json
 "(13, 32911164, 'T', 'A')": {